 Werrington Brook Improvements

-Following the completion of a feasibility study in 2014, a 5 year Werrington Brook Improvements project was launched to improve the water quality, biodiversity and community amenity function of several water bodies in this sub-section of the Welland catchment (including: Marholm Brook, Brook Drain, Paston Brook, Werrington Brook and Cuckoo’s Hollow).
+Following the completion of a feasibility study in 2014, a 5 year programme of works on the Werrington Brook was launched to improve the water quality, biodiversity and community amenity of several water bodies in this sub-section of the Welland catchment including: Marholm Brook, Brook Drain, Paston Brook, Werrington Brook and Cuckoo’s Hollow.

 These improvement works involve river restoration schemes, work with local communities and businesses to engender behavioural change, and work to tackle a wide range of pollutants at source.

-Improvements involve re-shaping and re-landscaping five stretches of the Werrington, Marholm and Paston brooks, to restore the river to its more historical characteristics.
-The work will involve installing new features into the brooks to improve the way they naturally function.
-From restoring the natural flow of the river, to increasing the amount of oxygen in the water, the features will help to clean the water, create new habitats, and provide a more pleasant space for all to enjoy.
+Improvements involve re-shaping and re-landscaping five stretches of the Werrington, Marholm and Paston brooks to restore natural characteristics lost during previous engineering works; this includes installing new in-channel features to improve the way they naturally function.
+By restoring the natural flow of the river and increasing the amount of oxygen in the water, the features will help to clean the water, create new habitats, and provide a more pleasant space for local residents.

 This project was funded by the Water Framework Directive Grant in Aid through the Environment Agency.